nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 Save the file (Ctrl-x --> Yes --> Enter) and exit the nano editor.
 Now simply reboot with "sudo reboot now" and you have successfully installed Kodi on the Raspberry Pi 3.

+**RUN KODI ON STARTUP**

+At this point you should see KODI as an installed program under "Audio and Sound" in the desktop.
+If you want KODI to run on startup instead of booting up on the Desktop you can accomplish this by various ways.
+The way I did it was to create a launch script to run from the RPI3 startup script.
+Do the following:
+Open a terminal (Ctrl-Alt-T) and create a launch script by typing: "sudo nano /home/pi/.kodi/system/launch.sh" and hitting Enter.
+Add the following 3 lines in the nano editor and save the file.<br>
+#!/bin/bash<br>
+cd /etc/openvpn<br>
+/usr/bin/kodi-standalone<br><br>
+The last line above runs Kodi by calling the command "kodi-standalone", which you can call from a terminal also.<br>
+Open the RPI3 startup script by typing: "sudo nano /home/pi/.config/lxsession/LXDE-pi/autostart" and hitting Enter.
+Add the following line at the end of the script and save the file.<br>
+/home/pi/.kodi/system/launch.sh<br>
+This line will execute last and run the launch.sh script we created in the previous step which will launch Kodi.